 Rob Schoeben was the Vice President of Applications Marketing for Apple Inc. from 2003 to 2009.
 He and his team were in charge of Apple's applications iLife, iWork, Aperture, Final Cut Studio, and Logic Studio and Internet service, .Mac (later relaunched as MobileMe).
 He has made several public appearances, including NAB 2007 when he introduced Final Cut Studio 2.
 He reported to Sina Tamaddon and Steve Jobs for most of his time at the company.
 In 2009, he left the company to pursue other interests.

-He currently serves on the board of CASSY, a San Francisco Bay Area nonprofit that partners with local schools to support students' social and emotional well-being through crisis intervention, ongoing counseling, and proactive mental health education.
+After Apple, he cofounded CASSY, a San Francisco Bay Area nonprofit that partners with local schools to support students' social and emotional well-being through crisis intervention, ongoing counseling, and proactive mental health education.

 |Aug 20, 2015||WSJ Blogs - Carbon3D Raises $100 Million to Make 3-D Printing Speedy|

 |Apr 21, 2015||Wired News - Volvo Axes the Passenger Seat to Boost Backseat Legroom|

 |Jan 14, 2009||Ars Technica - Apple comments on iLife '09 updates, iPhoto's new features|

 |Feb 12, 2008||MacRumors - Apple Releases Aperture 2.0|

 |Nov 15, 2007||Gizmodo - Apple Rolls Out Final Cut Express 4 with AVCHD Support for $199|